manoflearning/cranberry/README.md

 # Cranberry

 A one-person developing deep learning framework.
-Rust is used for internal operations, and Python is used as the API language.
 Cranberry provides a PyTorch-like API, making it easy to learn and use.
 For now, it focuses on writing code that runs fast and stable on top of the CPU.
 Multiple accelerators, including NVIDIA GPU (CUDA), will be supported soon.